-According to an ancient legend, the gods Athena and Poseidon once argued over who would rule the city of Attica in Greece.
+The mythic Greek gods Athena and Poseidon once argued over who would rule the city of Attica.
 Zeus, the father of the gods, declared that the new ruler would be the one who could present him with a discovery that would most benefit mankind.
 Athena commanded Mother Earth to grow a new tree whose fruit would have almost magical powers.
 Upon beholding the albero d’olivo or ulivo (olive tree), Zeus pronounced Athena the winner.

 The olive became revered as a symbol of life and fertility, and olive groves (oliveti or uliveti) spread throughout the Mediterranean.
-In the time of the Roman empire, the arca olearia, or olive market, offered no fewer than 15 varieties, including tiny and tasty olives from Ascoli Piceno in the Marche region, which were served before a banquet to whet the appetite and afterward to clear the palate.
+In the time of the Roman empire, the arca olearia (olive market) offered no fewer than 15 varieties, including tiny and tasty olives from Ascoli Piceno in the Marche region, which were served before a banquet to whet the appetite and afterward to clear the palate.

 Words and Expressions